tahull/tahull.github.io/_posts/projects/tips&tricks/2016-05-25-sound-card-oscilloscope.md

 ---
 layout: project
-categories:
+categories: circuit
+tags: diode-limiter diode-clamp
-permalink: /tips&tricks/:year/:month/:title:output_ext
+permalink: /projects/:title:output_ext
-project-category: misc
+project-category: Tips&Tricks
-featured-img: /images/blog/tips&tricks/o-scope/cover.jpg  # featured image if any
+featured-img: /images/projects/tips&tricks/o-scope/cover.jpg  # featured image if any
-schematic-img: /images/blog/tips&tricks/o-scope/sch.png
+schematic-img: /images/projects/tips&tricks/o-scope/sch.png
 project-source:                               # sources
 ---

-## Introduction
 {% if page.featured-img %}
   <img src="{{ page.featured-img }}" class="img-fluid mr-3" style="float:left; max-width:15rem;"/>{% endif %}
 An oscilloscope is a valuable piece of test equipment that can help in analyzing signals.
 It helps to be able to see what is happening with a signal in terms of voltage and time.